Support for adults with autism

 Autism support services

-The Kirklees Autism Partnership Board is made up of officers from the council, officers from Job Centre Plus and health professionals working with local autism support groups.
-The partnership board has the task of ensuring that local strategy is implemented and makes a difference to people's lives.
+Kirklees Neurodiverse Partnership is made up of officers from the council, officers from Job Centre Plus and health professionals working with local autism support groups.
+The partnership ensures that local strategy is implemented and makes a difference to people's lives.

 How to contact adult social care services